OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 system installments.
 This still does not tell us about 32-bit versus 64-bit.
-The popular ([12.5 million concurrent users](http://www.gamespot.com/articles/steam-reaches-new-concurrent-user-record/1100-6431895/)) publishes the results of their [usage statistics survey](http://store.steampowered.com/hwsurvey/), which as of writing shows barely over 5% of users with 32-bit versions of Windows.
+The popular ([12.5 million concurrent users](http://www.gamespot.com/articles/steam-reaches-new-concurrent-user-record/1100-6431895/)) Steam PC gaming platform publishes the results of their [usage statistics survey](http://store.steampowered.com/hwsurvey/), which as of writing shows barely over 5% of users with 32-bit versions of Windows.
 However, computer gamers are not likely to be representative of the overall market, being more